Counter-Terrorism Strike Force: Operations

-Al-Astal has said that the CSF helped defend the Al-Mujaida clan of Khan Yunis after Hamas forces launched a raid targeting it on 3 October 2025.
+Al-Astal has said that the CTSF helped defend the al-Mujaida clan of Khan Yunis after Hamas forces launched a raid on the clan on 3 October 2025.
 It marked the first time the group battled Hamas.

-In October 2025, the CSF reached an agreement with the Israeli Defense Forces to establish a "Green Line" where no fighting would take place.
+In October 2025, the CTSF reached an agreement with the Israeli Defense Forces (IDF) to establish a "Green Line" where no fighting would take place.